typelevel/typelevel.github.com/posts/2017-02-13-more-types-than-classes.md

 or remember the difference between the two: types are static and compile-time; classes are dynamic and runtime.

-*This article was tested with Scala 2.12.1 and Firefox 53.0a2.*
+*This article was tested with Scala 2.12.1, Shapeless 2.3.2, and Firefox 53.0a2.*